Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Solution to the Preventive Cyber-Defense Strategy

-After solving the proposed shaping cyber-defense strategy \textbf{P2}, we can obtain: \begin{itemize} \item the optimal placement of limited cyber-defense meters to minimize the FDI attack-induced region volume. \item the cyber-defense benefits with respect to a given cyber-defense cost budget $\overline{C^{\text{AIR}}}$. \item the cyber-defense marginal benefit with respect to the increment of the cyber-defense cost. \item the smallest number of cyber-defense meters to completely eliminate the FDI attack-induced region. \end{itemize}
+After solving the proposed preventive cyber-defense strategy P2, we can obtain: \begin{itemize} \item the smallest number and allocation of measurement protection that can completely eliminate the FDI attack-induced region, which is widely addressed by previous studies~\cite{bobba2010detecting, TII2021_GraphSensor, TSG2014_GraphSensor, TSG2013_Game_Sensor, TII2015_Greedy_Sensor, TSG2019_Comb_Sensor}. \item the optimal placement of insufficient measurement protection to minimize the volume of the FDI attack-induced region. \item the cyber-defense benefits with respect to any given cyber-defense cost budget $\overline{C^{\text{AIR}}}$. \item the \textit{cyber-defense marginal benefit} with respect to the increment of the cyber-defense cost. \end{itemize}